Ballad980/HackBio-Biocoding-Internship/README.md

 The details _name, slack_username, email, hobby, country, discipline, and preferred_language_ were gotten and each store in different vectors.
 These vectors were combined to give a comprehensive information of the various members of the team.
 Check the stage Zero folder for the codes, you can even replicate and put fun information together using R codes.

+# STAGE ONE TASK
+For this task, I wrote custom functions to carry out multiple operations including translating DNA to protein, calculating hamming distance, simulating a population growth curve and calculating time to reach 80 percent carrying capacity.
+All codes can e found in the stage one folder.